cammylabs/github-terraw-deployment/README.md

 ## Folder structure

+This is not valid anymore, unless you want to downloand this action and run directly from repo

+_____

 I could not find any information about shh'ing action from different repository.
 The only way is to make it public and expose in Marketplace.